Home > Case Studies >

 At a Glance

-- 350 — The number of pieces of HVAC equipment that Johnson Controls installed and now maintains to keep everyone throughout Miller Park comfortable, regardless of the temperatures or weather conditions outside.
+- 350 — Number of pieces of HVAC equipment that Johnson Controls installed and now maintains to keep Miller Park running efficiently for players

 The solution: Sophisticated control systems and facilities management expertise

+Having taken over Miller Park’s facilities management in 2005, Johnson Controls now oversees overall stadium operations.
 Johnson Controls technicians are responsible for maintaining the mechanical equipment, control systems, and fire alarm and suppression systems.
 The technicians are permanently stationed on site to troubleshoot any potential problem or malfunction.
-That’s critical for a venue which hosts sporting events and live concerts.
-After all, the show must go on.
-So must the game.

 Results and benefits

 Attention to detail, expertise in building management and reliability are all among the best attributes of Johnson Controls.
-Hosting events in a building as large as Miller Park, we have the highest confidence that Johnson Controls efforts lead to a guest experience that is best-in-class.
+Hosting events in a building as large as Miller Park, we have the highest confidence that Johnson Controls efforts lead to a guest experience that is best in class.

 – Bob Quinn, Executive Vice President/Finance and Administration, Milwaukee Brewers